In Translation: Sandra Cisneros on Martita, I Remember You with Rigoberto González and Liliana Valenzuela

-Sandra Cisneros, the bestselling author of The House on Mango Street, returns to the literary scene with Martita, I Remember You/Martita, Te Recuerdo.
+Sandra Cisneros, the bestselling author of The House on Mango Street, returns to the literary scene with a new release titled Martita, I Remember You/Martita, Te Recuerdo.
 A tribute to the life-changing power of youthful friendships, the story follows Corina, a hopeful writer, and her intense and distant relationships with fellow artists Martita and Paola.
-Translator of the novel, Liliana Valenzuela, and Mexican-American author Rigoberto González (Butterfly Boy) joined Cisneros to discuss the writing and publication of Martita.
-This was a dual-language event for a dual-language novel.
+Translator of the novel, Liliana Valenzuela, and Mexican-American author Rigoberto González (Butterfly Boy) join Cisneros to discuss the writing and publication of Martita.
+This will be a dual language event for a dual language novel.

 Martita, I Remember You / Martita, Te Recuerdo

 A long-forgotten letter sets off a charged encounter with the past in this poignant and gorgeously told tale masterfully written by Sandra Cisneros, the celebrated bestselling author of The House on Mango Street, in a beautiful dual-language edition.